 Video Credit: Bong Eats

 Debjani reveals that during her time in Delhi, someone asked her directly if she does black magic as people believe that Bengalis indulge in such activities during Kali Puja.
-“There is one Pujo that is still famous known as Dakat (dacoit) Kali.
+“There is one Pujo that is famously known as Dakaat (dacoit) Kali.
 Back in the day when these pujas were conducted in the villages or the deep forests, those processes were not meant for the regular society.
 However, while Durga is the daughter who comes to her maternal home, Kali is the goddess whose idol is fierce.
 That is how it should be.
 Why should all festivals and rituals look and feel the same?”